-Angiotensin-converting-enzyme inhibitor (ACE Inhibitor) is the name used to describe a group of medications used to treat high blood pressure.
-They have also been used for treating problems with the heart and kidneys.
+ACE inhibitor stands for: angiotensin-converting-enzyme (ACE) inhibitor.
+ACE inhibitors is the name used to describe a group of medications used to treat high blood pressure.
+ACE inhibitors have also been used for treating problems with the heart and kidneys.

 Can high blood pressure during my pregnancy cause problems?

-There are no reports of male infertility while using ACE inhibitors.
-There is no evidence to suggest that a father’s use of an ACE Inhibitor causes any birth defects.
-In general, exposures that fathers have are unlikely to increase risks to a pregnancy.
-For more information, please see the MotherToBaby fact sheet Paternal Exposures and Pregnancy at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/pdf/.
+There is no evidence to suggest that a man’s use of an ACE inhibitor causes infertility (ability to get partner pregnant) or birth defects.
+In general, exposures that fathers or sperm donors have are unlikely to increase risks to a pregnancy.
+For more information, please see the MotherToBaby fact sheet Paternal Exposures at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/.